How the West Was Won (Led Zeppelin album): Background

 Guitarist Jimmy Page considers Led Zeppelin at this point to have been at their artistic peak, as is mentioned in the album's liner notes and in an interview he gave to The Times newspaper in 2010.

 For many years, recordings of these two shows circulated only in the form of bootlegs, such as Burn Like a Candle.
 Though soundboard recordings of Led Zeppelin concerts were circulated among fans after being stolen from Page's personal archive in the mid-1980s, no such versions of the 1972 Long Beach or LA Forum shows were taken, meaning How the West Was Won was the first chance fans had of hearing the soundboard versions of these concerts.
-The songs from the two shows underwent extensive editing and audio engineering by Page at Island Studios in London before being released on the album.
+The songs from the two shows underwent extensive editing and audio engineering by Kevin Shirley and Page at SARM West Studios in London before being released on the album.

 "It wasn't in our thoughts to try and outdo The Song Remains the Same…" remarked engineer Kevin Shirley.
 "The reason those performances still stand up now is because Jimmy really was a genius.
 He could create tempests, summon storms.
 He really was the master of light and shade.
 And the musicians around him allowed him to flesh out that vision.
 Especially John Bonham, without whom Jimmy and Zeppelin would never have been able to do what he did."

 The album was remastered and reissued on 23 March 2018 in many formats, including 3CD, 4LP, Blu-Ray Audio and a Super Deluxe Edition box set.